 (3) REQUEST a sample-size of your choice flavor before you order.
 Test the sample with your Nima Sensor.

 (4) CHOOSE soft serve ice cream and frozen yogurt over scooped ice cream.
 Soft serve comes straight from the tap and is less likely to come in cross contact with other flavors.

 (5) AVOID ice cream scoopers as they are used to serve all flavors.

 (6) ASK for fresh toppings that are not found in the display case and therefore have not been exposed to potential cross contact with gluten.

 (7) BEWARE of malt, shake and Blizzard(R) machines (at Dairy Queen) due to cross contact with gluten flavors and toppings.

-I hope you learned a lot about how you can safely enjoy eating out gluten-free frozen yogurt and ice cream this summer.
+I hope you learned a lot about how you can safely enjoy eating out gluten-free frozen yogurt and ice cream.
 It’s always a learning process, but with time, you get a better sense of what you can and cannot safely eat.

 And trust me, don’t be tempted to order something that you’re unsure about.
-It’s not worth the risk of getting sick, especially given that you can easily buy ice cream at the grocery store without missing a beat!
+It’s not worth the risk of getting sick, especially given that you can easily buy gluten-free labeled containers of ice cream at the grocery store without missing out on your favorite frozen treat.